 The Fine Arts Department enriches both the SMS community and the surrounding community by its participation in service projects, performances, and local contests.
 The Art for Community Service program meets in the afternoons.
 They travel to the Essex Public Library to teach elementary age children art techniques and art history.
 The group has also contributed art installations to the Essex County Museum, Tappahannock Town Hall, and Riverside Tappahannock Hospital.

-St. Margaret's offers a community service trip to the Dominican Republic during Minimester.
+St. Margaret's offers a community service trip to Nicaragua during Minimester.
 Through Outreach 360, this trip offers a wonderful opportunity to serve others in a very unique environment.
-Working with an orphanage in the Dominican Republic, students teach English to local children, play and spend time with children outside the classroom, participate in work projects, and learn about the history and culture of the country.
+Working with an orphanage in the Nicaragua, students teach English to local children, play and spend time with children outside the classroom, participate in work projects, and learn about the history and culture of the country.